My Path and What I Share

 Of course, many other things have also been part of my path—my whole life actually, every single moment!
 Every leaf, every cloud, every clap of thunder, every traffic jam, every trip to the supermarket, every friendship, every love relationship, every beloved animal companion, every brief encounter with a stranger, every world event, every job, every place I’ve lived or been, every LSD trip, every drunken night, every moment of depression or anxiety, every illness, every stumble along the way, every apparent loss has played a part.
 The path is pathless and travels always from Here to Here.

-The bigger and more obvious events that have shaped this life might include the pre-natal amputation of my right hand; my wonderful parents who were definitely my first spiritual teachers—among many other things, my father taught me that free will is an illusion, that one day the sun will explode, and that there is no essential difference between a table and a person, and my mother taught me the power of love; my experiences growing up and living as a gender agnostic, bi-sexual, mostly lesbian person at a time when these were all totally unacceptable; going to college in the tumultuous Sixties; my years as a drunk and drug user; my adventures with psychedelics that showed me a world beyond normal perception; my journey of getting sober; the civil rights movement; the anti-war movement; the women’s movement; the gay liberation movement; the disability rights movement; my years as a lesbian-feminist, leftist, anti-imperialist political activist; my experiences in many forms of therapy; my training in martial arts; various forms of somatic awareness work (especially Feldenkrais); being with my mother at the end of her life; the serious cancer that put me through surgery, radiation and chemotherapy in 2017 and 2018, leaving me with an ostomy; getting older (I'm in my 70s now) and living through so many changes in the world – all of these things and many more were vital parts of my spiritual path.
+The bigger and more obvious events that have shaped this life might include the pre-natal amputation of my right hand; my wonderful parents who were definitely my first spiritual teachers; my experiences growing up and living as a gender nonconforming, somewhat bi-sexual but mostly lesbian person at a time when these were all totally unacceptable; going to college in the tumultuous Sixties; my adventures with psychedelics that showed me a world beyond normal perception; my years as a drunk and drug user; my journey of getting sober; the civil rights movement; the anti-war movement; the women’s movement; the gay liberation movement; the disability rights movement; my years as a lesbian-feminist, leftist, anti-imperialist political activist; my experiences in many forms of therapy; my training in martial arts; various forms of somatic awareness work (especially Feldenkrais); being with my mother at the end of her life; the serious cancer that put me through surgery, radiation and chemotherapy in 2017 and 2018, leaving me with an ostomy; getting older (I'm in my 70s now) and living through so many changes in the world – all of these things and many more were vital parts of my spiritual path.
 It’s ALL part of this amazing and unfathomable play.